Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Robustness of the results

-In Fig.~\ref{fig:cls_systematics}, we present the impact of angular systematics on the power spectrum of ADF, ARF, and radial peculiar velocity maps, and the cross-correlation of ARF and radial peculiar velocity maps.
-As discussed in \S\ref{sub:thsim_precision}, the latter presents, at first order and modulo a sign, the same dependence on cosmological parameters as the cross-correlation of ARF and filtered CMB maps.
-Symbols indicate measurements from simulations after modulating the angular number density of sources according to the extinction map, while lines denote theoretical predictions.
-As expected, only the power spectrum of ADF maps is affected by these systematics.
-More quantitatively, in the bottom panel of Fig.~\ref{fig:cls_systematics} we display the relative difference between the power spectra of maps with and without angular modulation.
-As we can see, the impact of angular systematics on the cross-correlation of ARF and radial peculiar velocity maps is below the 1\% level, letting us conclude that ARF-kSZ tomography is very robust against this type of systematics.
+In Fig.~\ref{fig:cls_systematics}, we display the power spectra of ADF, ARF, and radial peculiar velocity maps created following this procedure as well as the cross-correlation of the last two.
+We remind the reader that such correlation presents the same dependence on cosmology as the cross-correlation of ARF and the kSZ effect (see \S\ref{sub:thsim_precision}).
+Symbols indicate measurements from simulations, while lines denote theoretical predictions not accounting for systematics.
+In the bottom panel, we display the relative difference between the power spectra of maps with and without systematics.
+As we can see, the impact of angular systematics on the power spectra of ARF and radial peculiar velocities and the cross-correlation of these is weaker than 1\%, letting us conclude that ARF-kSZ tomography is very robust against this type of systematics.
+On the other hand, we find that the impact of angular systematics on the power spectrum of ADF maps is substantial across the whole range of multipoles shown.